Do you have an inner art critic? How do you go about silencing him/her/them?

 Think about the word “contrived.”
 It has such a negative connotation but many centuries ago, it simply meant, “to find out, to imagine.”
 Isn’t all art a contrivance when you think about it?
 In Maryland there is a restaurant called, The King’s Contrivance, and I especially like ruminating on that phrase while I’m creating.
 I think of my art as “The Queen’s Contrivance.”
 I am the queen and whatever I dream up or imagine I can bring to life.
 And of course, the Queen can fire the inner art critic.
 She could even have him beheaded, were that her desire.

-I will leave you with this quote from the queen of sculpture, herself, Louise Nevelson:
+I will leave you with this quote from a 20th Century Queen of sculpture, Louise Nevelson:

 “I have made my world and it is a much better world than I have ever seen outside.”